boolean-uk/api-sql-intro/Query.md

 SELECT * FROM films
 WHERE genre = 'SciFi' OR genre = 'Western'

-* films with any genre *apart* from "SciFi"
+- films with any genre *apart* from "SciFi"

 SELECT * FROM films
 WHERE genre NOT LIKE 'SciFi'

-* films with the genre of "Western" released before 2000 SELECT * FROM films
+-films with the genre of "Western" released before 2000

+SELECT * FROM films
 WHERE genre = 'Western'
 AND release_year < 2000

-* films that have the world "Matrix" in their title SELECT * FROM films
+-films that have the world "Matrix" in their title

+SELECT * FROM films
 WHERE title LIKE '%Matrix%'

 ## Extension 1
-* Return the average film rating
+-Return the average film rating
 SELECT AVG(score)
 FROM films

-* Return the total number of films
+-Return the total number of films
 SELECT COUNT(title)
 FROM films

-* Return the average film rating by genre
+-Return the average film rating by genre
 SELECT genre, AVG(score) AS avg_rating
 FROM films
 GROUP BY genre;